dodad-2/XSplitScreen/README.md

 - When using the Command Cube / scrapping the camera will jump to another player
 - Scoreboard UI does not work in multiplayer
 - Some options in the assignment screen can only be interacted with using the mouse
-- Sometimes the default cursor visual remains enabled
+- Moving the cursor before splitscreen is enabled causes the default cursor visual to remain
 - Using multiple monitors may cause issues.
 Please join the Discord to report them
+- Damage numbers only display on the first monitor

 ## Special thanks